 Firstly, I’m far from being an expert on credit card rewards.
 I could be doing a much better job, but for some reason it just seems too complex.
 It’s even harder to get advice on how to get airline miles on european credit cards.

-Having that said, I strongly you educate yourself about credit card reward schemes.
+Having that said, educating yourself about credit card reward schemes is a good bet.
 Get it right and you could be having free (!) flights frequently without spending almost any extra money!

 33Avoid Expensive Countries